benbjurstrom/plink/README.md

 ## FAQ
 Why not use signed magic links?
 - Magic links require the user to have access to their email account on the device they wish to login with.
 This is a significant usability tradeoff.
-Secure OTPs can be read on the user's phone and entered into the application on a shared device.
+OTPs can be read on the user's phone and entered into the application on a shared device.

 Isn't email insecure?
-- Yes, email is not a secure medium.
+- It's true that a compromised email account could be used to gain access to user accounts via this package.
 But remember first factor OTPs are intended to replace passwords.
-And most password based system offer a "forgot password" feature that sends a password reset link to the user's email bypassing the password entirely.
+And most password based system offer a "forgot password" feature that sends a password reset link to the user's email.

 What if a user loses access to their email?
 - That's a legitimate concern.
 In a traditional password system, the user could continue using their password even though they've lost access to their email.
-For first factor OTPs, it's recommended to have either a backup email tied to their account or use passkeys.
+For first factor OTPs, it's recommended to have either a backup email tied to their account or add something like passekys as an alternative auth method.

 Why not just use passkeys?
 - Passkeys offer the best security but require the user to have access to their password manager on the device they wish to login with.
-This is a significant usability tradeoff.
-Secure OTPs can be read on the user's phone and entered into the application on a shared device.
+Though cross device authentication using passkey's is possible via scanning QR codes, the process is unreliable; at least in this developer's experience.

 ## Installation